GCOM7140/group-project/README.md

 time-bound][Miller 2018] ways.

 ## Deliverables
-There are three key deliverables for the group project:
+There are three key deliverables for the group project, two of which will be formally graded:

-1. A proposal of no more than 25 pages, using the stylistic requirements outlined in the _Journal of Marketing Research_ Style Guide for formatting purposes (see [here][jmr 1] and [here][jmr 2] for details).
-I will use the [proposal guidelines](#proposal-guidelines) below to assess your proposal and give you developmental feedback.
-Submit your proposal via GitHub no later than March 28 at 11:59 pm.
+1. A 1-2 page memo outlining your proposed analytical plan.
+This memo should identify the grand challenge that your team will be tackling and offer a high level description of how you plan on addressing that grand challenge (which variables and what methods may be appropriate for uncovering insights that can lead to recommendations in your final action plan).
+No grades will be assigned to this proposal memo yet it will offer a valuable opportunity to get feedback from your professors on both the scope of your proposed project as well as the analytical strategy for addressing the challenge.
+This memo must be submitted via GitHub no later than March 27 at 3:00 pm.

 2. A report of no more than 25 pages, using the stylistic requirements outlined in the _Journal of Marketing Research_ Style Guide for formatting purposes (see